naotoyanai/websecmodel/README.md

 These codes work on Alloy Analyzer: https://alloytools.org/

-By installing Alloy at first, you can execute the codes.
+By installing Alloy at first, you can execute our codes.
-I recommend you to check the availability of the source code by D. Ahkawe (https://github.com/devd/websecmodel) because the code in this repository is an extension of his code.
+Recommend you to check the availability of the source code by D. Ahkawe (https://github.com/devd/websecmodel) because the codes in this repository are extension of the codes of Ahkawe.
+After checking the execution of Ahkawe's codes, replace "declarations.als" with our "declarations.als".

 The role of each code is as follows: cache.als: the code for attacks such as web cache poisoning and web cache deception.